thekamalakannan/thekamalakannan/README.md

 <br />

 <p>
-A Skilled Java Spring MVC Developer 🚀 from India | Currently Living inPortugal .
+A Skilled Java Spring MVC Developer 🚀 from India | Currently Living in Portugal .
 Always working on some project or learning something new!
 <br/>
 Stacks I have worked with : Java , Spring MVC , Groovy , Angular , Java Script.
 <br/>